Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Linear General Class of Estimators

 \section{Linear General Class of Estimators}

 We propose estimating the rows of the precision matrix of asset returns with our estimator.
 To show consistency of our estimators in high dimensional context we need to start with a precision matrix formula that can be tied to hidden factors.
-This is not a trivial task.
 One of the main obstacles is establishing relation between the matrix inversion and linear regression within hidden factor context.
 The difficulty is that formula for main diagonal terms and off-diagonal terms of the precision matrix is different and this type of approach tying hidden factors and general linear class of estimators with precision matrix estimation has not been done before.
-This is one of the contributions of our paper.
 Define the following parameter vector which will form a key term in precision matrix formula: